rocrill/meal-generator/README.md

 I tested the site regularly during the development process, by previewing it in the live server window and inspecting with Google Chrome DevTools at various stages.

-When I was editing for responsiveness I tested the site on several different devices.
+When I was editing for responsiveness I tested the site on all devices available to me:
+-Huawei Y6 2019
+-Iphone 6S
+-Macbook Pro

+I also tested the site on the following browsers:
+-Firefox
+-Google Chrome
+-Microsoft Edge

-At the final stages of the project the W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.
+At the final stages of the project the W3C Markup Validator and W3C CSS Validator and JShint Services were used to validate every page of the project to ensure there were no syntax errors.

 ### Validator Testing